TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/10-template-creation-by-example.rst

 processed ("normal" notation) by calling the method ``renderChildren()``.
 Is the result an object that implements the NumericRangeInterface then the described use cases are checked step by step and the resulting string is returned.
-In similiar manner the ``DateRangeViewHelper`` was implemented.
+In a similar manner the ``DateRangeViewHelper`` was implemented.